-1) Paint Over the Crack
+1. Paint Over the Cracks

 Appropriate for small, hairline cracks, this is the easiest method, but it’s more of a cover-up than an actual repair.
 You’ll need paint that closely matches the color of your tile, so this method won’t work for most textured, patterned, or stone tiles.
 Ask an employee at a paint store for help.
 He or she might even be able to mix an exact match of the tile’s color if you bring in a sample tile.
 Alternatively, you can paint your tile floor an entirely new color.